Few-shot Personalized Saliency Prediction Based on Interpersonal Gaze Patterns: Experiments

 \subsection{Dataset}

-In this subsection, we explain the settings of the dataset.
-The PSM dataset \cite{xu2018personalized} that is the open large-scale dataset, was used in our experiment.
-For details, the PSM dataset consists of 1,600 images with corresponding eye-tracking data obtained from 30 participants.
-Experimental participants had normal or corrected visual acuity and gazed at one image for three seconds under the free viewing condition.
-For evaluating the predicted PSMs, we constructed the PSMs of each participant for all images from eye-tracking data as the ground truth (GT) map based on the previous work \cite{judd2009learning}.
-As the USM used in the proposed method, we adopted the mean PSMs of the training persons since we reduce the influence of USM prediction errors.
-In the proposed method, we needed the training images with eye-tracking data for training multi-task CNN and common images chosen from training images for training the tensor-to-matrix regression model.
-Thus, 1,100 images were randomly selected for training and the rest 500 images were used as test images in this experiment.
-Moreover, $I$ common images were chosen from training images based on the AIS scheme.
-In addition, we randomly selected 20 participants from the PSM dataset as training persons and the rest 10 persons were treated as the target persons.
-Although eye-tracking data of the target persons were available, we only used eye-tracking data of the target persons for common images since we assume that the target persons gaze at common images for the PSM prediction.
+In this experiment, an open-source large-scale PSM dataset~\cite{xu2018personalized} was used.
+The PSM dataset was constructed such that the included images have high diversity and is suitable for performance and robustness evaluation.
+The PSM dataset comprises 1,600 images with corresponding eye-tracking data obtained from 30 participants.
+The participants had normal or corrected visual acuity and gazed at one image for three seconds under free viewing conditions.
+To evaluate the predicted PSMs, we constructed the PSMs of each participant for all images from the eye-tracking data as the ground truth (GT) map based on a previous work~\cite{judd2009learning}.
+As the USM used in the proposed method, we adopted the mean PSMs of the training persons to reduce the influence of USM prediction errors.